Rui-Huang-dotcom/Diabetes-Analysis/README.md

 # Pima Indians Diabetes Database Analytics

 ## Overview
 This project involves the analysis of the Pima Indians Diabetes Database sourced from Kaggle.
-The main tasks include data cleaning, exploration through various visualizations such as histograms, boxplots, and correlation plots to uncover key trends.
+The main tasks include data preprocessing, exploration data analysis through various visualizations such as histograms, boxplots, and data modelling to predict whether or not a patient has diabetes.

 ## Analysis Highlights
 - Cleaned and preprocessed the dataset for effective analysis.